 • Poor sleep

-• Dry, brittle hair, nails or skin
+• Dry, brittle hair, nails, or skin

-• Hair on your head thinning
+• Hair on your head is thinning

 • Poor exercise stamina or recovery